honzajavorek/honzajavorek.cz/posts/pages/cv.md

 ## I dream

 I dream about a job that **does not tie me down**.
 I dream about travelling around the world and working remotely from any destination.
 I do not need any employment benefits such as a PlayStation or a children's slide in the office, healthcare insurance or paid vacations.
-If you are prepared to give me a **contract based on my business license** that offers me the freedom and funds to support it, I am prepared to give you the best of my innovative and creative ability, my happy nature, loyalty and the results you desire.
+If you are prepared to give me a **contract based on my business licence** that offers me the freedom and funds to support it, I am prepared to give you the best of my innovative and creative ability, my happy nature, loyalty and the results you desire.

 I am also open to work as an **employee**, but it would have to meet the conditions I dream about.